Champions of Hara Review

 What is Champions of Hara?

-Champions of Hara was designed by Walter BarberIan VanNest, and Andrew Zimmermann, and it is published by Greenbrier Games.
+Champions of Hara was designed by Walter BarberIan VanNest, and Andrew Zimmermann, and published by Greenbrier Games.

 Champions of Hara review - playing a scenario